-As explained by the scientist, evolution is quite predictable, and the biosphere on other planets should lead to the same intelligent beings with ever-growing need for resources.
+As explained by the scientist, evolution is quite predictable, and the biosphere on other planets should lead to the same intelligent beings with the ever-growing need for resources.

 4. Non-carbon life form

-Most life forms found on our planet consist of carbon, hydrogen, nitrogen, oxygen, phosphorus and sulfur.
+Most life forms found on our planet consist of carbon, hydrogen, nitrogen, oxygen, phosphorus, and sulfur.
 However, in 2010, scientists found organisms that do not require oxygen.

-If so, the aliens are unlikely to have anything to do with what we see on our planet.
+If so, aliens are unlikely to have anything to do with what we see on our planet.

-Only within the Milky Way there are 60 billion planets where extra-terrestrial life might exist and take fantastic shapes.
+Only within the Milky Way, there are 60 billion planets where extra-terrestrial life might exist and take fantastic shapes.

-On a planet with strong gravity and dense atmosphere large, strong and aggressive flying creatures might live.
-On ice planets only the bacteria could probably survive and come together in a giant network.
+On a planet with strong gravity and dense atmosphere, large, strong, and aggressive flying creatures might live.
+On ice planets, only the bacteria could probably survive and come together in a giant network.

-Copyright © 2016 Learning Mind.
+Copyright © 2012-2023 Learning Mind.
 All rights reserved.
 For permission to reprint, contact us.